2 Ingredient Easy Fruit Juice Gelatin (No Sugar)

 Pour this mixture into a refrigerator safe container.
 Place it in the fridge until it is firm.

 Enjoy!
-As you can see, it’s toddler approved!
+As you can see, it’s toddler-approved!

-Homemade Apple Gelatin Recipe
+Homemade Gelatin Recipe

 Ingredients

-- 1 Tablespoon of Gelatin
+- 1 Tablespoon Gelatin

-- 2 cups of fruit juice your choice
+- 2 cups Fruit juice your choice

 Instructions